Cadasta/cadasta-docs/en/06-geoodkcollect.md

 > Note: I don't have this working on my phone.
 Please check for accuracy!

 To collect single GPS coordinates, you can use GeoPoint.
-GeoPoint only works through tracking your specific location.
+GeoPoint only works by tracking your specific location (drawing with your finger is not available).

 First you'll come to a screen asking you to record the location of your parcel.
 Click **Record Location**.